-The division was commaned by Brigadier General James Samuel Wadsworth, a wealthy landowner and politician from upstate New York.
+The monument to the 1st Division of the 1st Corps is west of Gettysburg on North Reynolds Avenue.
+(North Reynolds Avenue tour map) The division was commanded by Brigadier General James Samuel Wadsworth, a wealthy landowner and politician from upstate New York.
 There is a monument to General Wadsworth on the Gettysburg Battlefield on Reynolds Avenue north of the Railroad Cut.
+There is another monument to General Wadsworth on the Wilderness Battlefield near Fredericksburg, Virginia, where Wadsworth was mortally wounded on May 6, 1864.

 |Read General Wadsworth’s Official Report for the First Division in the Battle of Gettysburg|